Hortus Animae

 Hortus Animae is a progressive black metal band from Northern and Central Italy.
-They formed in 1997 in the town of Rimini (Romagna).
-After the release of their self-produced debut The Melting Idols, they began an active live streak with bands like Lacuna Coil, Ancient, and Napalm Death.
-Upon opening for the cult Norwegian black metal band Ancient in Padova (Italy), the band developed a friendship with their drummer Grom, who soon after joined the band out of admiration for their work and made it his primary side-project.
-At this point, the band began the recording process of their second album and first official release Waltzing Mephisto which had been years in the writing.
-The album was recorded at the well-known Italian metal studio Fear.
-Following the recording, the band signed a deal with Greek label Black Lotus Records in October 2002 and subsequently with Sleaszy Rider Records (EMI) for their 3rd and most evolved concept album The Blow Of Furious Winds in May 2005.
+They formed in 1997 in the town of Rimini, Italy.
+After the release of their self-produced debut "The Melting Idols", they began an active live streak with bands like Lacuna Coil, Ancient, and Napalm Death.
+Upon opening for the Norwegian black metal band Ancient in Padova, Italy, the band developed a friendship with the drummer Grom, who soon after joined the band out of admiration for their work and made it his primary side-project.
+At this point, the band began the recording process of their second album and first official release, "Waltzing Mephisto", which had been years in the writing.
+The album was recorded at the Italian metal studio "Fear".
+Following the recording, the band signed a deal with Greek label Black Lotus Records in October 2002 and subsequently with Sleaszy Rider Records (EMI) for their 3rd album "The Blow Of Furious Winds" in May 2005.

 Immediately following their 1998 demo cassette 'An Abode For Spirit And Flesh', they quickly developed a wide and strong following in the underground and gained attention from the specialized press with few reviews hitting lower than the 'excellent' mark.

 The band has since achieved cult status within the extreme metal underground, partly due to their secretive live appearances, but mainly due to their unique and eclectic blend of styles & cover songs.
-Their music drew from 1970s progressive rock, gothic, classical and ambient...
-All blended with their original form of death/black metal.
-They incorporated instruments such as piano, viola, violin, mandolin, synth, and very diverse vocal styles into their music.
-This was rare and uncommon during those years.
-Drummer GROM's following with his other notable acts (Doomsword, Ancient...) is most likely another reason.
+Their music drew from 1970s progressive rock, gothic, classical and ambient sound, all blended with their original form of death/black metal.
+They incorporated instruments such as piano, viola, violin, mandolin, synth, and very diverse vocal styles into their music, something which was new to the scene at that time.
+Drummer Grom's following due to his other projects (Doomsword, Ancient) is most likely another reason the band gained such success.